 MUS 027.
 RHYTHM & ROOTS ENSEMBLE.
-This ensemble takes a particular strand of vernacular music as its focus each semester and is open to guitarists, fiddlers, vocalists, percussionists—in short, whatever the ensemble needs to perform that music.
+This ensemble takes a particular strand of vernacular music as its focus each semester and is typically open to guitarists, fiddlers, vocalists, percussionists—in short, whatever the ensemble needs to perform that music.
 Recent topics of study include Hawaiian music, the music of Motown, and New Orleans rhythm and blues.
-Open to St. Lawrence students and the community.
-Not offered Fall 2021.
+Not offered Fall 2023.

 MUS 028.
 IMPROV LAB.
 This ensemble provides opportunities for students to develop their interests and skills in a variety of American popular musics.
 Students research recordings outside of class and use them as the basis for further study in class.
 Rehearsals emphasize playing by ear in conjunction with using varying degrees of written notation.
 Tim Savage, director.
 Open to St. Lawrence students only.

 MUS 032.
 FUNK ENSEMBLE.
 Dubbed SLUFunk by its members, the Funk Ensemble primarily performs American R&B, soul, and funk music, but has also explored styles ranging from big-band jazz to Nigerian Afro-beat.
 Dual-listed in the History Department, the ensemble seeks to understand the historical context and significance of the music it plays.
 SLUFunk is modeled on a working band: participants make decisions about membership and repertoire and take on such necessary tasks as writing arrangements, promoting performances, and lugging gear.
-Like all bands in the time of COVID-19, the 2020-21 ensemble finds a new focus in engaging technologies of recording and virtual rehearsal and performance.
 Larry Boyette, director.
 Open to St. Lawrence students only.